Why Tablighi Jamaat?

 • We can take this opportunity to train new or less experienced brothers to give talks.
 Giving new brothers the chance to talk will build the Fikr for Deen (worry and concern for Deen) in them.

-Mujahadah #7 – Putting up with brothers with different temperaments
+Mujahadah #7 – We have to put up with brothers with different temperaments

 It is common that when we engage in any team or Jamaat effort, we have different temperaments and ways of doing things.
 Desire comes to push our opinions or put down others who are different from us.